andrewpark0408/andrewpark0408/README.md

 - 🗨️ Feel free to inquire about any topic.

-- ✨ Interesting tidbit: I left mechanical engineering behind to follow my passion for software engineering and creating slick applications!
+- ✨ Interesting tidbit: My favorite game of all time is Overwatch! #SoujournMain

 ## ✉ Find me on:
 <br />